JonTDean/ruby-project-alt-guidelines-nyc04-seng-ft-041920/FeatureNotes.md

 * Delete User: Added a Delete User Function in order to delete and modify table data.

-#### TODO

-1. Downcase the incoming input of the user for new account creations

 --------------------------------------------

 ## 2: Debug System - Deanbug